 Yes.
-The five digitizer RS232 ports are divided into group A (TxD1, TxD2, TxD3) and group B (TxD4 & 5.)
-The Digitizer may be configured via the serial port and an IBM compatible PC to specify the data protocol to be transmitted on each serial output group.
+The Digitizer may be configured via the serial port and an IBM compatible PC to specify the data protocol to be transmitted on each serial port.
 See §4.6.

 10. What is the maximum length of an RS232C wiring harness?